Discover more from Walking in the Light

 Blessed be the God and Father of our Lord Jesus Christ, who has blessed us in Christ with every spiritual blessing in the heavenly places, even as he chose us in him before the foundation of the world, that we should be holy and blameless before him.
 Ephesians 1: 3-4 (ESV)

-May the God and Father of our Lord Jesus Christ be eulogized, the One who conferred benefactions upon us in the sphere of every spiritual blessing in the heavenly places in Christ, even as He selected us out for himself in Him before the foundations of the universe were laid, to be holy ones and without blemish before His searching, penetrating gaze; Ephesians 1:3-4 (Wuest)
+May the God and Father of our Lord Jesus Christ be eulogized, the One who conferred benefactions upon us in the sphere of every spiritual blessing in the heavelyly places in Christ, even as He selected us out for himself in Him before the foundations of the universe were laid, to be holy ones and without blemish before His searching, penetrating gaze; Ephesians 1:3-4 (Wuest)

 My normal practice when reading the Bible through in a year is to double up on daily readings, to accommodate days when I can't read for one reason or another.
 This usually results in me finishing about six weeks before the end of the year, allowing for a short break, a concentrated study on a book or topic, or both.